Cities that are canceling their big New Year’s Eve events — and those still going forward

 (CNN) — For awhile there, it appeared we might be able to ring in New Year’s Eve in major cities across the world with something resembling the big celebrations of yore.

-Another Covid surge and the rapid spread of the new Omicron variant of the coronavirus has dashed those hopes — at least in some part of the world.
+Another Covid-19 surge and the rapid spread of the new Omicron variant of the coronavirus have dashed those hopes — at least in some part of the world.

-New York City Mayor Bill de Blasio is still pondering what to do about the renowned Times Square celebration and has promised an answer by Christmas.
-For now, it’s still scheduled, and all guests must be fully vaccinated to attend.
+In New York City, the New Year’s Eve celebration in Times Square will be “scaled back,” with fewer revelers and everyone required to wear a mask, Mayor Bill de Blasio’s office said Thursday.

-Some major cities in Europe, where the spread of Omicron has been startling, have already announced they’re flat-out canceling plans or paring down.
+But some major cities in Europe, where the spread of Omicron has been startling, have already announced they’re flat-out canceling plans.

 Canceled events